bharathGitUser/bharathgituser.github.io/_pages/about.md

   - /about.html
 ---

-Thanks for stopping by :-) I am an applied researcher working on topics that will hopefully bring value to both ATT and the larger research community, preferably in that order &#128556;.
+Thanks for stopping by!
+I am an applied researcher working on topics that will hopefully bring value to both ATT and the larger research community, preferably in that order &#128556;.
 My interests span the following areas:
 * Software-defined network control of both the core and RAN
 * Application verticals like video, augmented reality, drones etc, that can leverage fine-grained control of the 5G/LTE RAN
 * Large-scale distributed systems and storage

 In a prohibitively long &#128564;, but enjoyable Ph.D. at UT Austin under Vijay Garg, I focused on coding-theoretic fault-tolerance in distributed systems.
 Following this, I worked as a Postdoc at Princeton University with Mung Chiang.

+My wife (Mini) writes/edits children's books for a living.
+When you don't want to just read pulsatingly thrilling and pulpy papers about data fault tolerance, do drop by her site: https://missmini.home.blog/.

 <a name="new"></a>
 # New!